 “This area of the city is quiet, discreet, and home to many lost historical treasures.
 My few neighbors don’t mind either.
 We’ve got a sort of truce.
 They don’t mention me to anyone, and I don’t bother them.
 The one boy though… Smart kid.
 Great potential.
 If he wasn’t so afraid of me, I’d consider teaching him a few things,”Nok said, his explanation turning into rambling.

 As they neared his home, Nok again considered the risks of showing Marcus his lair, and of letting him live.
 Sure, he was shockingly pleasant to talk to, but he was still a hunter.
-There was no guarantee that Marcus wouldn’t eventually decide to just kill him, take the money, and be done with it.
+There was no guarantee that Marcus wouldn’t eventually decide to just kill him, take the mint cheddar, and be done with it.
 And, even if he didn’t do that, there was still the clan to consider.
 They wouldn’t take too kindly to Marc’s ‘betrayal’ once they found out.
 Or, they’d just grow tired of waiting for Nok’s death and send their own hunters.